MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-sign-in-passkey-authenticator.md

 Follow these steps to sign in to Microsoft Entra ID on another device with a passkey in Microsoft Authenticator on your Android device.

-1. On the other device where you're looking to sign in to Microsoft Entra ID, open your browser and go to `login.microsoftonline.com`.
+1. On the other device where you're looking to sign in to Microsoft Entra ID, open your browser and go to [My Security info](https://aka.ms/mysecurityinfo).

 1. Select **Sign-in options**.